 Tax clearance

 The law requires that a company registers with the Zimbabwe Revenue Authority (ZIMRA) within 30 days of starting to trade.
 Once you register, you will be issued a tax clearance.
+Basically, a tax clearance is a confirmation that a company has all its tax liabilities up to date and they owe nothing to the revenue authority.

 Trade name registration

-Our Trade Name registration service
+> See: Our Trade Name Registration Service

 Corporate matters after company registration in Zimbabwe